hohkokyoung/flutter-book-app/README.md

-# 📖 Flutter Book App
+# 📖 Flutter Book App - Booksum

 A **Flutter-powered** book reading application that leverages **Riverpod** for state management, offering a seamless and feature-rich reading experience.